bmcgee9/craftBeerSalesDB/README.md

 ## Brett McGee
 Dataset of craft beers and their sales downloaded from Kaggle for class project.

-Find implementation details and proof of implementation in ./IMPLEMENTATION.md and ./ProofItIsWorking.md respectively.
+- Find implementation details and proof of implementation in ./IMPLEMENTATION.md and ./ProofItIsWorking.md respectively.
+- Look in `enhancement.md` to see my frontend in use.
+- Look at `milestone4.md` and `milestone4Journal.md` to learn more about how I created this frontend, my timeline in doing so, and some of the issues that I encountered along the way.

 Link to data: https://www.kaggle.com/datasets/podsyp/sales-in-craft-beer-bar?select=Transactions.csv